Career Counselling Services specialise in career coaching for lawyers:

 - Greater self belief from a clearer understanding and recognition of your abilities, interests and personal strengths

-The CCS Career Coaching for Lawyers programme costs £800 + VAT, inclusive all coaching, exercises, CCS Notebook, between-meetings support, materials.
-A further £200 + VAT is payable for a consultation with a member of the Lawyers’ Panel
+The virtual CCS Career Coaching for Lawyers programme costs £840 + VAT, inclusive all online coaching, exercises, between-meetings support, materials.